BASS REEVES WESTERN HISTORY CELEBRATION

 Picture

 Thank You to all who have attended the conference in the past.
-We appreciate you and are happy for you to return for our 13th Conference!
+We appreciate you and are happy for you to return for our 15th Celebration!

 Join us and be immersed in the world of Bass Reeves.
-This three-day conference is packed with fun, adventure, prizes, education and great food!
+This two-day conference is packed with fun, adventure, prizes, education, great food and some character's too!

 If you would like to Volunteer or participate in a Re-enacting part, please let us know at (918) 686-6624.